 Indoor air quality and its impacts

-Indoor air quality refers to the quality of the air inside buildings and structures, especially as it relates to human health and comfort.
-Major indoor air pollutants include particulate matter (such as dust and smoke), volatile organic compounds (VOCs), carbon dioxide (CO2), carbon monoxide (CO), mold, bacteria, and viruses.
+Indoor air quality refers to the quality of the air inside buildings and structures, especially in relation to human health and comfort.
+The main indoor air pollutants include particulate matter (such as dust and smoke), volatile organic compounds (VOCs), carbon dioxide (CO2), carbon monoxide (CO), mold, bacteria, and viruses.

 Sources of indoor air pollution

-1. Building materials and furnishings : Many building materials and furnishings emit VOCs and formaldehyde, which can affect air quality.
+- Building materials and furniture : Many building materials and furniture emit VOCs and formaldehyde, which can affect air quality.

-2. Cleaning products and everyday items : Cleaning products, perfumes, and other everyday items can also release contaminants.
+- Cleaning and everyday products : Cleaning products, perfumes, and other everyday items can also release contaminants.

-3. Heating and cooking systems : Heating systems and cooking appliances can generate carbon monoxide and other pollutants.
+- Heating and Cooking Systems : Heating systems and cooking appliances can generate carbon monoxide and other pollutants.

 Health impacts